 Mysskin

 One thing always stands out in Mysskin films is the immaculate staging of fights.
 The venues for much of the action too are unlike the usual ones (a building under construction, a Chinese restaurant, a mangrove-filled forest) seen in Tamil cinema.
 Add a superbly executed bike-chase sequence (with an astounding finale) to that (Andrea is terrific!).
-If Vishal is deemed a couple of steps behind in terms of his acting chops (the expressions are mostly leaden, except for one scene which was a little over-the-top), he makes up for it by excelling in the stunts department.
-The punches and reversals are meticulously landed – the harmonica and moon-walks only sweeten the pot.
+If we consider Vishal a couple of steps behind in terms of his acting chops (mostly displaying leaden expressions, except for one scene that was a little over-the-top), he compensates by excelling in the stunts department.
+He meticulously lands the punches and reversals, with the harmonica and moon-walks only sweetening the pot.

 Some scenes might make the viewer raise eyebrows – like Kaniyan and Mano falsely identifying themselves as Stanley Kubrick, Karl Marx and Tamizhvannan (and Shankarlal) amongst others, but they happen so swift that we forget them when the bigger ‘crime’ picture takes over.
 ‘Thupparivaalan’ also features the most hilarious laughing-gas induced murder scene in the history of Indian cinema (I really laughed out LOUD for this segment, however terrible the aftermath turned out to be).

-That said, ‘Thupparivaalan’ is more a ‘whydunnit’ than a ‘whodunnit’ – the identities of the murderers are revealed almost halfway into the flick.
-The film puts more weight on how Kaniyan unfolds a business conspiracy and eventually encounters the gang of antagonists, after starting off with the case of a dog’s killing.
+‘Thupparivaalan’ focuses more on ‘whydunnit’ than ‘whodunnit,’ revealing the identities of the murderers almost halfway into the film.
+The film places more weight on how Kaniyan unfolds a business conspiracy and eventually encounters the gang of antagonists, starting off with the case of a dog’s killing.

 Mysskin

-The one scene that I keep talking about in this review where Kaniyan showcases his emotional side (however wooden his outward persona is, he is essentially human, 100% Tamilian) stuck out like a sore thumb because of a lot of reasons: I’d have liked an expressionless Kaniyan here too, essentially falling in place with his character-build.
-It’s supposed to be a ‘rescue scene’ (turned all-too-melodramatic) and why they instantaneously give up altogether without attempting to ‘save a life’ by rushing to the hospital, also seemed quite ludicrous.
+The one scene that I keep talking about in this review where Kaniyan showcases his emotional side stuck out like a sore thumb because of a lot of reasons: I’d have liked an expressionless Kaniyan here too, essentially falling in place with his character-build.
+The scene is supposed to be a ‘rescue scene’ but turns all-too-melodramatic.
+The fact that they instantly give up altogether without attempting to ‘save a life’ by rushing to the hospital also seemed quite ludicrous.
 This bothered me as it went much against the overall tone of the film.

-Even if the death-toll is sufficiently high, ‘Thupparivaalan’ isn’t as dark as some of Mysskin’s other films (like ‘Yuddham Sei’ or ‘Onaayum Aattukkuttiyum’) – a concession given to the star, maybe?
-The villain’s motives are also not clearly expounded either – red herrings are thrown during the climax, but the pay-off is almost negligible.
+Even with a sufficiently high death toll, ‘Thupparivaalan’ isn’t as dark as some of Mysskin’s other films.
+The villain’s motives are also not clearly expounded.
+Red herrings are thrown during the climax, but the payoff is almost negligible.
 There are plenty of known faces taking up supporting roles: Simran, Jayaprakash, Thalaivaasal Vijay, and Aadukalam Naren – all of them perform well.
 Ignore some of the peripheral flaws and you still have an engaging 150 minute cinematic piece, spurting thrills every now and then.

 Verdict: Scrupulously entertaining!